signalfx/angular-mixpanel/README.md

 ## Use
 Include the [Mixpanel snippet](https://mixpanel.com/help/reference/javascript) on your page as usual.
-Then add this module to your scripts bundle, declare your dependency to `analytics.mixpanel` and then you'll be inject the `mixpanel` service whereever you please.
+Then add this module to your scripts bundle, declare your dependency to `analytics.mixpanel` and then inject the `mixpanel` service whereever you please.
 Here's an example:

 ```javascript
 angular.module('myApp', ['analytics.mixpanel'])